nemuikoneko/DiscriminatedUnions/README.md

     TooLong: () => "Too long!");
 ```

+This method is only available if there is more than one case.

 It is strongly recommended to **not** use this as it takes away one of the biggest advantages of using a discriminated union in the first place, namely exhaustive matching.
 Only use this if you know what you're doing.

 ### Union nested inside another type